Congress takes summer recess, leaves behind ObamaCare, looming spending, debt issues

 Congress has left Washington for the summer with a trail of unfinished business and several immediate concerns when they return in September -- increasing the federal debt limit and passing a temporary spending bill to avert a government shutdown.

-The effort by the Republican-led Congress to repeal and replace ObamaCare appears dead for now, despite GOP President Trump goading leaders to try again to give him a major legislative victory.
+The effort by the Republican-led Congress to repeal and replace ObamaCare appears dead for now, despite President Trump goading leaders to try again to give him a major legislative victory.

-"We've pivoted to tax reform and I think we've got to stay on that," Utah GOP Sen. Orrin Hatch, chairman of the Senate Finance Committee, said Friday.
+"We've pivoted to tax reform and I think we've got to stay on that," Utah Republican Sen. Orrin Hatch, chairman of the Senate Finance Committee, said Friday.

 GOP House leaders passed their ObamaCare overhaul bill in May.
-But Senate Majority Leader Mitch McConnell tried and failed several times since early-July to present a bill that at least 50 of his 52 GOP senators could support and pass.
+But Senate Majority Leader Mitch McConnell tried and failed several times since early July to present a bill that at least 50 of his 52 GOP senators could support and pass.

 With passage appearing at least possible last month, the Kentucky Republican boldly required senators to stay on Capitol Hill for the first two weeks of their August recess.

-But after a series of repeal and-or replace measures failed in recent weeks, lawmakers returned to their home states, with some taking overseas trips as part of congressional delegation.
+But after a series of repeal and-or replace measures failed in recent weeks, lawmakers returned to their home states, with some taking overseas trips as part of congressional delegations.

 Congress must increase the debt limit to prevent a jarring federal default.

-Though many Republicans cannot bring themselves to back a debt increase, they run the government, and it's their responsibility to deliver those votes.
-Democratic support will be required, and some hope they'll win concessions in exchange.
+Though many Republicans cannot bring themselves to back a debt increase, since they run the government it's their responsibility to deliver those votes.
+Democratic support also will be required, and some hope they'll win concessions in exchange.

 A stopgap measure will be needed because the 12 annual spending bills are behind schedule.
 There's no agreement on their overall price tag, which will be in the $1 trillion-plus range.

-One wild card is whether Trump will press to fund the U.S.-Mexico border wall he's pledged.
+One wild card is whether Trump will press to fund the U.S.-Mexico border wall he has pledged.
 That could spark a nasty confrontation with Democrats.

 Republicans have had few major successes in their first seven months of controlling the White House and Capitol Hill.

-The Senate sent Justice Neil Gorsuch to the Supreme Court, and Congress passed bills bolstering veterans' health programs and financing the Food and Drug Administration.
+Among their victories, the Senate sent Justice Neil Gorsuch to the Supreme Court, and Congress passed bills bolstering veterans' health programs and financing the Food and Drug Administration.

-Members also approved another sanctioning of Russia for its 2016 election meddling, which Trump resentfully signed knowing Congress would lopsidedly override a veto.
+Members also approved another sanctioning Russia for its 2016 election meddling, which Trump resentfully signed knowing Congress would lopsidedly override a veto.

-Passing tax reform upon returning to Capitol Hill after Labor Day would give a congressional Republicans a big win -- as next year’s midterm elections, with all 435 House seats on the line, fast approach.
+Passing tax reform upon returning to Capitol Hill after Labor Day would give congressional Republicans a big win -- as next year’s midterm elections, with all 435 House seats on the line, fast approach.

 The White House and Republicans promise to revamp the loophole-choked tax code and lower rates for corporations and individuals.
-Along with repealing and replacing form President Barack Obama's signature health care law, this is Holy Grail for the GOP.
+Along with repealing and replacing former President Barack Obama's signature health care law, this is the Holy Grail for the GOP.

 But core principles remain unresolved, including whether the effort would further bloat the budget deficit.
 Crucial details must be settled, among them how far to lower rates and which tax credits and deductions would be erased.
 The last time those problems were reconciled and the tax code broadly reshaped was 1986.